- Oops!Something went wrong.Please try again later.

-McCormick’s Q3 Earnings Beat Estimates, Sales Rise Y/Y
+McCormick's Q4 Earnings Miss Estimates, Sales Up Y/Y

-This global leader of flavors and spices generated sales of $ 1,329.2 million that inched up close to 1% year over year, including currency headwinds of roughly 1%.
-The top line was mainly driven by growth at the Consumer Business segment.
-However, sales fell short of the Zacks Consensus Estimate of $1,336 million.
+This global leader of flavors and spices generated sales of $1,557.9 million, up 5% year over year and including favorable impact from currency translation of 1%.
+The uptick was driven by sales growth in both segments.
+On a constant-currency (cc) basis, sales increased 4% on the back of strength in both the segments.
+However, sales in the quarter missed the Zacks Consensus Estimate of $1,583 million.

-McCormick exited the quarter with cash and cash equivalents of $162.9 million, long-term debt of $3,843.1 million and shareholders’ equity of $3,480.6 million.
-For the first nine months of fiscal 2019, net cash provided by operating activities was $494.6 million.
+McCormick exited the quarter with cash and cash equivalents of $423.6 million, long-term debt of $3,753.8 million and total shareholders’ equity of $3,940 million.
+For 12 months ended Nov 30, net cash provided by operating activities was $1,041.3 million.

 How Have Estimates Been Moving Since Then?

-At this time, McCormick has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with a D. Following the exact same course, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+Currently, McCormick has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with a D. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of C. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, McCormick has a Zacks Rank #2 (Buy).
-We expect an above average return from the stock in the next few months.
+Estimates have been broadly trending downward for the stock, and the magnitude of this revision has been net zero.
+Notably, McCormick has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.